 The findings on women's role in reducing the prevalence of malnutrition are corroborated by the opinions of the policymakers.
-For instance, Olivier de Schutter presented to the UN in March 2013 and argued that "(s)haring power with women is a shortcut to reducing hunger and malnutrition, and is the single most effective step to realizing the right to food," and urged "world governments to adopt transformative food security strategies that address cultural constraints and redistribute roles between women and men" (de Schutter, 2013).
-IFAD, UN also emphasised earlier the important role of women's empowerment at community levels in reducing child malnutrition in Asia (Eklund et al., 2007; Imai and Eklund, 2008).
-However, rigorous studies to estimate the role of women' autonomy in reducing child malnutrition based on the large household datasets are scarce for developing countries in general and for India in particular.
-The present investigation attempts to fill the gap.
+For instance, Olivier de Schutter in his presentation to the United Nations in March 2013 argued that "sharing power with women is a shortcut to reducing hunger and malnutrition, and is the single most effective step to realizing the right to food," and urged "world governments to adopt transformative food security strategies that address cultural constraints and redistribute roles between women and men".
+In the context of children's health outcomes, given that women are typically the primary care takers of children, redistribution of decision making roles in favour of women has the potential to improving children's health outcomes (de Schutter, 2013).

-This study estimates the determinants of nutritional measures of children under age three in rural India during the period 1992-2006 with the focus on the role of mother's empowerment as measured by mother's relative (to father's) bargaining power.
-The findings are therefore expected to contribute to our understanding of the factors related to child nutrition in India.
-We address the following two questions: (i) Whether the mother's relative bargaining power is associated with to the nutritional status of her children? and (ii) What are the household level, infrastructural and policy variables that are related to children's nutrition status?.
-We employ all the three rounds of National Family Health Survey data (NFHS henceforth) conducted in 1992-93, 1998-99 and 2005-06 and construct pseudo panel data to obviate the shortcomings stemming from the cross-sectional nature that majority of the previous studies suffer from.
+Drawing upon nationally representative household datasets for India, the present study aims to contribute to the existing knowledge on the association between women's empowerment and development outcomes in the context of India and developing countries in general.
+We estimate the determinants of nutritional measures for children under age three in rural India during the period 1992-2006 with the focus on the role of mother's empowerment.
+We address the following two questions: (i) Whether mother's empowerment as measured by her educational attainment relative to father's, presence of domestic violence and mother's freedom of movement is associated with the nutritional status of her children? and (ii) What are the household level, infrastructural and policy variables that are related to children's nutrition status?.
+We employ all the three rounds of National Family Health Survey data (NFHS henceforth) conducted in 1992-93, 1998-99 and 2005-06.
+In addition to the ordinary least squares and instrument variable estimation, we carry out quantile regression analyses to assess the relationship between women's empowerment and child nutritional status at points other than the mean on the conditional distribution.
+Also, we construct the pseudo panel which enables an improved understanding of change over time, as compared to analysing each round of cross-sectional data separately.

 The rest of the paper proceeds as follows.
-The next section briefly reviews the existing body of literature on child malnutrition in the context of developing countries in general and in the context of India in particular.
-Section 3 outlines the theoretical and the basic analytical framework that underlie our econometric analysis.
+The next section reviews the existing body of literature on child malnutrition in the context of developing countries in general and in the context of India in particular.
+Section 3 outlines the basic analytical framework which underlies our econometric analysis.
 After describing the data in Section 4, we discuss the econometric models and specifications in Section 5.
 Section 6 reports the econometric results.
 The final section offers concluding remarks.

-2. Literature Review
+1. Literature Review